 - Creating an Inclusive Environment for Muslim and Sikh Trainees, together with 13: Health Disparities in Correctional Medicine and the Justice Involved Population (both are shorter modules)

-Winter: In conjunction with first year medical students, a community stakeholder panel in the North Hartford Promise Zone to understand the life expectancy gap this community faces and paths forward to close the gap.
+Winter: In conjunction with first year medical students, a community stakeholder panel in the North Hartford Promise Zone to understand the life expectancy gap this community faces and the community’s vision for paths forward to close the gap.
+Meal delivery, footwear distribution, and listening event with homeless clients at warming shelter in Hartford.

-Spring: In conjunction with first year medical students: a community health advocacy fair featuring many area partner agencies and nonprofits involve in fighting disparities; resource gathering and networking.
+Spring: In conjunction with first year medical students: a community health advocacy fair featuring many area partner agencies and nonprofits involve in fighting disparities.

-Summer: Community event on environmental justice and climate action efforts in Hartford and beyond.
+Summer: Sustainable upcycling community event.
+Community event on environmental justice and climate action efforts in Hartford and beyond.

 Diversity, Equity, and Inclusion Project

-Track members interested in honors or honors with distinction level engagement will complete a DEI project within our local community that applies the topics and skills learned in our track.
+Track members interested in completing the track with honors, or at the honors with distinction level, will complete a DEI project that applies the topics and skills learned in our track.
 Most resident choose projects that involve teaching, scholarship such as research, advocacy, volunteerism, or quality improvement.
-Here is a list of some of the projects completed by our residents:
+Here are some of the projects completed or underway by our residents:

 - Designed an outpatient HIV/AIDs and substance use rotation.

-- Teacher for a longitudinal health system science curriculum for second year medical students (VITAL).
+- Taught a longitudinal health system science curriculum for second year medical students (VITAL).

 - Developed an online Health Equity curriculum for medical students in Guatemala.

-- Participating in QI projects at their local resident clinics (e.g., diabetes management, HPV vaccine).
+- Participated in QI projects at their resident clinics (e.g., diabetes management, HPV vaccine).

-- Research project with a faculty member focused on health equity.
+- Research project with a faculty member focused on health disparities.

 In summary, for successful completion across three years, all track members:

-- Join monthly meetings, co-leading at least one per year
+- Join the majority of monthly meetings, leading one per year

-- Attend at least one health equity community engagement session per year
+- Attend the majority of health equity community engagement sessions, leading one per year

-- Complete 4 ACGME EquityMatters modules per year
+- Complete four ACGME EquityMatters modules per year

-- Contribute legislative advocacy activities annually (letter-writing, testimony, or equity-related bill proposal)
+- Contribute legislative advocacy activity each year (letter-writing, testimony, or equity-related bill proposal)

-Members interested in pursuing Honors level in the track successfully complete the above each year, plus:
+Members interested in pursuing certification at the Honors level in the track successfully complete the above each year, attend the majority of monthly meetings and community events, plus:

-Complete DEI project; successfully present at Grand Rounds, Annual research day, QI session, and/or submit to regional/national meetings or publications.
+Propose, develop and complete a DEI-related research, community advocacy, or QI project, and present it at Grand Rounds, annual research day, QI session, or other venue, and/or submit to regional/national meetings or publications.

 In addition, Honors level members demonstrate consistent engagement, leadership and mentorship within the track.

-Members interested in pursuing Honors with Highest Distinction level in the track successfully complete all of the above, plus:
+Members interested in pursuing certification at the Honors with Highest Distinction level in the track successfully complete all of the above, plus:

 Complete an elective rotation at a FHQC (or equivalent experience tailored to member’s interest), accomplishing and presenting a separate site-specific DEI-focused project during the rotation, or,